Eldossss/AI_introduction/README.md

 - 👋 Hi, I’m @Eldossss
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning ML, DS
-- 📫 How to reach me : yedlos.zhenis@mail.ru
+- 📫 How to reach me : yeldos.zhenis@mail.ru

 <!---
 Eldossss/Eldossss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.